-NCC is committed to maintaining a safe, healthy, positive work and learning environment.
-The policies, procedures, and statements provided in the Annual Security Report 2014 have been adopted by the college in compliance with federal and state mandates and in a good faith effort to ensure the health and safety of all members of the campus community.
+Nash Community College is committed to maintaining a safe, healthy, positive work and learning environment.
+Policies, procedures, and statements have been adopted by the college in compliance with federal and state mandates and in a good faith effort to ensure the health and safety of all members of the campus community.

-The NCC Emergency Plan is available as a pdf at right.
-This plan is to be of assistance at the time of a crisis for faculty, staff, students and visitors of the Nash Community College campus.
+The Nash Community College Emergency Procedures are available here.
+These procedures are to be of assistance at the time of a crisis for faculty, staff, students and visitors of the Nash Community College campus.
 Familiarize yourself with the basic contents of this plan and keep it readily available for quick reference in a time of emergency.
 It is the responsibility of all faculty and staff to ensure order is maintained, head counts are taken, and in the event of evacuations proceed to exterior safe zones away from the building.